Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Tasks can be term-limited or ongoing

-• Make invisible work into visible tasks, if possible to recognize work of people that may be outside of traditional visible work.
-Many underrepresented people end up doing invisible work to support their community and this provides some equity into recognition of tasks
+• Make invisible work into visible tasks, if possible to recognize the work of people that may be outside of traditional visible work.
+Many underrepresented people end up doing invisible work to support their community and this provides some equity in recognition of tasks

 • When a person does something that they think is not currently listed as a task, they should be able to record it

-• Be aware of your team’s personal preferences and distribute the work based on that (project is not just code!)
+• Be aware of your team’s personal preferences and distribute the work based on that (the project is not just code!)

 • Link to volunteer burnout Unconference group